 - Cut throat or barber’s razors.
 These are the types that were used mainly in days gone by (you see them in old Westerns all the time) where there is a large blade that normally folds into a handle

 However, you can carry either of these types of razor in your checked hold baggage, not that it is very useful to you if you want to shave on the aircraft but you can use it when you reach your destination.

 AskTSA advice on carrying razors on board

-You can ask the TSA about any items you are unsure of that you may wish to take in your carry on or checked bags on Twitter using the #AskTSA hashtag.
+You can ask the Transportation Security Administration about any items you are unsure of that you may wish to take in your carry on or checked bags on Twitter using the #AskTSA hashtag.
 This is a reply regarding razors:

 This is the TSA link in the reply – Safety Razors and Disposable Razors

-Other things the TSA has to say about carrying razors on a plane:
+Other things the TSA website has to say about carrying razors on a plane:

 Razors.
 There’s a lot of confusion out there as to what types of razors are OK to pack in your carry-on baggage.
 So people ask us about this one all the time.

-Safety Razors: Because the razor blades are so easy to remove, safety razors are not permitted in your carry-on luggage with the blade.
+Safety Razors: Because the razor blades are so easy to remove, you cannot bring safety razors in your carry-on luggage with the razor blade.
 They’re fine to pack in your carry-on without the blade.
 The blades must be stored in your checked luggage.
 The same applies for straight razors.

 Disposable Razors: Disposable razors come in two types.
 The kind that is completely disposable (handle and all), or the kind where you replace them with cartridges.
 These are permissible in carry-on luggage with the blade and replacement cartridges.